mdanassaif/certificados/README.md

 ## USAGE

-Change the SERVER constant in the config.js with your full address of the certificates files.
+In the settings page of the repository, turn on Github Pages.
+After, change the SERVER constant in the config.js with your full address of the certificates files.

 ```javascript
 const SERVER = "http://localhost/certificados-repo/files/";